archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: null

-When structural metadata is included in a Transfer using a mets_structmap.xml file
+When one of the directories in *SampleTransfers/StructMapTransferSamples* is processed using the Standard transfer type
 - [ ] the provided structural map will be included in the AIP METs file.

 ### 2.11